sensate-io/ioBroker.sensate/README.md

 * Initial release

 ## Known Issues

-### Temperature Unit Change after Initial Run
-If the temperature unit is changed, the values will show the new values but with the wrong (the old) unit.
 ### Polling Interval
 The service will poll strictly every 30 seconds from the time of starting it, not reacting to the current state and expected sensor interval update.
 ### Up to Date Status